AndreasChristensen89/resto-booking-system/README.md

 ACCOUNT_EMAIL_VERIFICATION = 'none'
 ![registration error](/static/images/readme-pictures/registration-error.png "error when registering a user")

-28/10/2021 - for some reason Django logs user out when following link to reservation_detail.html.
-Browser: Chrome
-Console displays: "POST /accounts/logout/ HTTP/1.1" 302 0
-User is logged back in when hitting the back button in browser 29/10/2021 - bug was fixed.
-Had to change the render function in ReservationDetail to include "user": User, instead of "user": User.username.
+ADMIN NOTES
+In order for booking logic to work admin must set up the following:
+- Under Restaurant:
+    - In BookingDetails add one object:
+        - Specify Booking Duration - how many minutes each party will occupy the tables
+        - Specify Table assign method - how or if the system should assign tables
+        - Specify Method Limit - automatically set to 100.
+This is to set a max-limit of guests to the assign table function. e.g. function will not trigger if number of guests are higher than limit
+    - In Opening Hours an object for each day must be added, Monday to Sunday:
+        - Specify Weekday, opening time, and closing time

+In order for menu to be displayed Admin must add items:
+- Under Menu:
+    - In Categories add desired number of categories
+    - In Meals add objects for each desired category:
+        - Specify name, description, price, and for how many people
+        - Image must be included
+        - Meal must be linked to a category
+        - Slug is automatically added

 Installed Pillow for image upload

-1/11/2021 - I can make reservations with no problems, but it does show an 302 error, similar with loggin in.
-Console displays: "POST /reservations/reserve_table/ HTTP/1.1" 302 0

-Implemented authetication check when canceling and updating reservations.
-The check is already done on the reservation list, but the url can be typed in as long as you know the username, which opens up the possibility for non-users to change the reservation.
--   no longer an issue. user.authentication added.

-Add restaurant model to have the restaurant be able to set reservation interval - DONE

 If a user double books (same user, and duration of booking overlaps) a validation error is not given.
 Table check is done but tables are not given which is because of the chance that a user may want to reserve a table for someone else in the same timeslot.

+Add restaurant model to have the restaurant be able to set reservation interval - DONE

 The following was added in settings.py to work with emails during development, should not be there when submitting:
 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

-Check why Django admin in Heroku doesn't load css - DISABLE_COLLECTSTATIC on heroku vars

 To add:
 Check if user has first_name, otherwise ask them to fill in.
 This way we can cut first_name and last_name from booking and only use User info - ADDED